Sith: Darth Sidious

 Darth Sidious (Emperor Palpatine) was a human Dark Lord of the Sith who appeared in each trilogy of the Skywalker Saga.
-Originally the eldest son of an aristocratic family from the planet Naboo, he rose to power within the Galactic Republic's government system starting from Senator of his homeworld, then to Supreme Chancellor of the Republic, and finally to self-proclaimed Emperor of the Galactic Empire.
-This was done by cultivating a public image as a humble and competent politician while secretly mastering dark Sith arts studying under Plagueis, and planning the destruction of the Jedi Order and Republic.
+Originally the eldest son of an aristocratic family from the planet Naboo, he rose to power within the Galactic Republic's government system starting from Senator of his homeworld, then to Supreme Chancellor of the Republic, and finally self-proclaimed Emperor of the Galactic Empire.
+This was done by cultivating a public image as a humble and competent politician while secretly studying and mastering dark Sith arts under Plagueis, and planning the destruction of the Jedi Order and Republic.
 Eventually, by manipulating disaffected political groups and using double agents to sow discord, Palpatine fomented a civil war that provided an opportunity for him to seize absolute power.
 He had three known Sith apprentices: Darth Maul, Darth Tyranus, and Darth Vader.
-He was eventually betrayed and killed by his last, Vader, at the end of Return of the Jedi.
+He was eventually betrayed and killed by the latter, Vader, at the end of Return of the Jedi.
 He returned more than 30 years later in The Rise of Skywalker, having managed to cheat death through powerful mastery of the dark side of the Force.
 He attempted to reclaim control of the galaxy through the Sith Eternal's fleet of Xyston-class Star Destroyers, the Final Order, but was finally killed by his granddaughter, Rey, who deflected his Force lightning back at him using the two Skywalker lightsabers.
-Darth Sidious' second and permanent death marked the definitive end of the Sith.
+Darth Sidious's second and permanent death marked the definitive end of the Sith.

-In Legends continuity, Darth Sidious would return using clones and ancient Sith powers, returning in several clone bodies over the course of several novels and comics.
+In the continuity of Legends, Darth Sidious would return to using clones and ancient Sith powers, returning in several clone bodies over the course of several novels and comics.
 During this time he would briefly turn Luke Skywalker to the dark side of the Force through sheer power as much as by guile, though Luke would later be redeemed by his sister Leia and restored to the light side of the Force and defeat Palpatine once and for all.
 Shortly before his first death, Palpatine had sent a psychic command through the Force to Mara Jade, planting in her the need to kill Luke.
-She eventually fulfilled this command by slaying a clone of Luke called Luuke Skywalker, whom Palpatine had made in an attempt to use him against the original, though this plot ultimately would fail due to Mara's fatal attack on the clone.
+She eventually fulfilled this command by slaying a clone of Luke called "Luuke Skywalker", whom Palpatine had made in an attempt to use him against the original, though this plot ultimately would fail due to Mara's fatal attack on the clone.